-Located some 262 light-years from Earth, Spica looks like a single star.
-But it’s at least two stars.
-Both are larger and hotter than our sun, and they’re separated by only 11 million miles (less than 18 million km), orbiting their common center of gravity in only four days.
-That’s in contrast to 93.3 million miles (150 million km) for Earth’s distance from our sun, and one year for the length of Earth’s orbit.
+From a distance of 262 light-years away, Spica appears to us on Earth to be a lone bluish-white star in a quiet region of the sky.
+But Spica consists of two stars and maybe more.
+The pair are both larger and hotter than our sun, and they’re separated by only 11 million miles (less than 18 million km), orbiting their common center of gravity in only four days.
+In contrast, Earth is 93.3 million miles (150 million km, or 1 astronomical unit, aka AU) from our sun, while the two stars in Spica are only .12 AU from each other.

 The two stars in the Spica system are individually indistinguishable from a single point of light, even with a telescope.
 The dual nature of this star was revealed only by analysis of its light with a spectroscope, an instrument that splits light into its component colors.

-The light from these two stars, taken together, is on average more than 2,200 times brighter than our sun’s light.
+The light from Spica’s two stars, taken together, is on average more than 2,200 times brighter than our sun’s light.
 Their diameters are estimated to be 7.8 and 4 times the sun’s diameter.

+How to find Spica.
 The best evening views of Spica come from spring to late summer when this star arcs across the southern sky.
 In the month of May, as seen from the Northern Hemisphere, you’ll find Spica in the southeast in early evening.
 From the Southern Hemisphere, Spica is closer to due east.
 From all of Earth in May, as night passes, Spica appears to move westward.
-From all of Earth, Spica rises earlier each evening so that – by the end of August – Spica can be viewed only briefly in the west to west-southwest sky as darkness falls.
+Spica rises earlier each evening so that – by the end of August – Spica can be viewed only briefly in the west to west-southwest sky as darkness falls.

-Spica is the brightest light in the constellation Virgo the Maiden, and it’s the 15th brightest star visible from anywhere on Earth.
+Spica shines at magnitude 1.04, making it the brightest light in the constellation Virgo the Maiden.
+Spica is the 15th brightest star visible from anywhere on Earth.
 It’s virtually the same brightness as Antares in the constellation Scorpius, so sometimes Antares is listed as the 15th and Spica as the 16th brightest.
 No matter.
 Identify this beautiful blue-white star with the Big Dipper’s help to spot it in the sky.
 If you do, this star will be your friend for life.

 History and mythology of Spica.
-Spica is from the Latin word for “ear,” and the general connotation is that it refers to an “ear of wheat.”
+Spica is from the Latin word for “ear” (of grain), and the general connotation is that it refers to an “ear of wheat.”
 Indeed, the star and the constellation Virgo itself were sometimes associated with the Greek goddess of the harvest, Ceres.

 There are many names and stories for Spica’s constellation – Virgo – in mythology, and by association with Spica as well.
 Fewer stories refer to Spica independently.
-Many classical references refer to Virgo’s stars as a goddess or with some association with wheat or the harvest.
+Many classical references refer to Virgo’s stars as a goddess or with some association with wheat or the harvest, due to the fact that the sun passes through Virgo in the fall.
 In Greece and Rome she typically was Astraea, the very personification of Justice; or Persephone, daughter of Ceres.
 In Egypt, Virgo was identified with Isis, and Spica was considered her lute bearer.
 In ancient China, Spica was a special star of spring known as the Horn.

 One Arabic name was Azimech, derived from words meaning Defenseless One or Solitary One.
 This title may be in reference to Spica’s solitary status with no other bright stars nearby.
 But Spica is not the most solitary star.
 That honor goes to Fomalhaut, sometimes called the Autumn Star.